 Stalled discovery runs

 When a discovery run is scheduled for a particular scan range, the scheduled time is called its scan window.
-Scheduled discovery of the scan range can only take place in that open scan window.
+Scheduled discovery of the scan range can take place only in that open scan window.

 To identify stalled discovery runs